-- 181. The secretariat introduced document LC/CAR/G.179/Add.1.under this agenda item.
-The representative of the UNDP noted the development of vigorous activities in the area of TCDC since the Barbados meeting.
-He noted that some governments were considering development of policies in this area, and commended the CDCC secretariat for the catalytic role played. - 182.
-It was suggested that the secretariat should express in more affirmative language its commitment to active involvement for dissemination of information. - 183.
-The representative of ILO noted TCDC activities achieved with Brazil, Colombia and Caribbean countries in the field of training, specifically in labour adminstration.
-Funding for TCDC activities was provided from UNDP's global project INT 83/9.04. - 184.
-The representative of the UNDP resident in Barbados informed the Committee that available financial resources for TCDC activities were scarce.
-The CARICON Secretariat's representative noted that the CDCC secretariat could assist and be instrumental in centralizing information on TCDC and could make such information available to other member states. - 185.
-The representative of CARICAD informed the Committee of the support given by the Centre to TCDC in programme budgeting between Caribbean and Latin American Governments. - 186.
-The representative of SELA expressed thanks to the CDCC secretariat for its invitation to participate in this meeting.
-He informed the Committee of SELA's activities in TCDC, including the convening of a regional co-ordination meeting before the V Meeting of the High-level Committee responsible for TCDC matters, the convening of a meeting of Directors responsible for TCDC of member countries of SELA, in September 1987, and of the decision adopted at the recently concluded Thirteenth Regular Meeting of the Latin American Council.
-He drew attention to the mandate given to his organization at the last mentioned meeting, to the effect that SELA should co-ordinate its activities with other international agencies, and he indicated that this would facilitate collaboration and co-ordination with CDCC activities. - 187.
-One delegate observed that the priorities listed in the Medium-Term Plan, document LC/CAR/G:236, did not address subject areas such as health and education which may be of specific interest for some countries.
+- 181. The secretariat introduced document IC/CAR/G.179/Add.1 under this agenda item.
+The representative of UNDP noted the development of vigorous activities in the area of TCDC since the Barbados meeting.
+He noted that some governments were considering development of policies in this area and commended the CDCC secretariat for the catalytic role it had played. - 182.
+It was suggested that the secretariat should express in more affirmative language its commitment to active involvement on behalf of dissemination of information. - 183.
+The representative of ILO noted TCDC activities carried out with Brazil, Colombia and Caribbean countries in the field of training, specifically in labour administration.
+Funding for TCDC activities was provided from UNDP's global project INT 83/9.04.

+- 184. The representative of UNDP, resident in Barbados, informed the Committee that available financial resources for TCDC activities were scarce.
+The CARICOM representative suggested that the CDCC secretarizet could assist and he instrumental in centralizing information on TCDC and could make such information available to other member States. - 185.
+The representative of CARICAD informed the Committee of the support given by the Centre to TCDC in programme budgeting between Caribbean and Latin American governments. - 186.
+The representative of SEIA expressed thanks to the CDCC secretariat for its invitation to participate in this meeting.
+He informed the Committee of SEIA's activities in TCDC, including its role in the convening of a regional co-ordination meeting before the fifth meeting of the high-level committee responsible for TCDC matters, the convening in September 1987 of a meeting of directors responsible for TCDC in member countries of SEIA and the decision adopted at the recently concluded thirteenth regular meeting of the latin American Council.
+He drew attention to the mandate given to his organization at the last mentioned meeting to the effect that SEIA should co-ordinate its activities with other international agencies, and he indicated that this would facilitate collaboration and co-ordination with CDCC activities. - 187.
+One delegate observed that the priorities listed in the medium-term plan (LC/CAR/G.236) did not address subject areas such as health and education which might be of specific interest for some countries.